karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 Host: anything.com
 ```

-For each of these requests, Kong detects that their URI is prefixed with one of
+For each of these requests, Qordoba detects that their URI is prefixed with one of
 the API's `uris` values.
-By default, Kong would then forward the request
+By default, Qordoba would then forward the request
 upstream with the untouched, **same URI**.

 When proxying with URIs prefixes, **the longest URIs get evaluated first**.